S&P Global: Corporate history

 On October 3, 2011, McGraw–Hill announced it was selling its entire television station group to the E. W. Scripps Company for $212 million.
 The sale was completed on December 30, 2011.
 It had been involved in broadcasting since 1972, when it purchased four television stations from a division of Time Inc. The sale included McGraw–Hill Broadcasting's stations KERO-TV and KZKC-LP Bakersfield; KGTV and KZSD-LP San Diego; KZCS-LP Colorado Springs; flagship station KMGH-TV and KZCO-LD Denver; KZFC-LP Fort Collins; and WRTV Indianapolis.
 On November 26, 2012, McGraw–Hill announced it was selling its entire education division, known as McGraw–Hill Education to Apollo Global Management for $2.5 billion.
 On March 22, 2013, McGraw–Hill announced it had completed the sale for $2.4 billion cash.
 On May 1, 2013, shareholders of McGraw–Hill voted to change the company's name to McGraw Hill Financial.
 McGraw–Hill divested the subsidiary McGraw–Hill Construction to Symphony Technology Group for US$320 million on September 22, 2014.
 The sale included Engineering News-Record, Architectural Record, Dodge and Sweet's.
 McGraw–Hill Construction has been renamed Dodge Data & Analytics.

 In February 2016, McGraw–Hill announced that McGraw–Hill Financial would change its name to S&P Global Inc. by the end of April 2016.
-The company officially changed its name following a shareholder vote on April 27, 2016.

-In April 2016, McGraw–Hill announced it was selling J.D.
+McGraw Hill Financial officially changed its name following a shareholder vote on April 27, 2016.
+In April 2016, McGraw–Hill announced that it was selling J.D.
 Power and Associates to investment firm XIO Group for $1.1 billion.
 On August 3, 2020, S&P Global Platts launched S&P Global Platts Analytics fundamental oil information on the redesigned S&P Global Platts Developer Platform.
 The Platts Developer Platform offers customers with quick exposure to product price databases, business statistics and insights at the pace of market changes.
 In November 2020, S&P Global agreed to acquire IHS Markit analytics company in a $44 billion transaction.
+In 2023, S&P sold the former IHS engineering operations to KKR & Co, which rebranded IHS as Accuris.

+In October 2025, S&P Global announced a deal to buy markets data and analytics firm With Intelligence for $1.8 billion, which is expected to bolster S&P's presence in private markets.
+The transaction is expected to close in 2025 or early 2026.

 Corporate organization

-S&P Global organizes its businesses in six units based on the market in which they are involved.
+S&P Global organizes its businesses in six units, based on the market in which they are involved: